eai301/Vitepress-hero-html/README.md

 # Vitepress with hero html
-v.1 for ionic simple project
+v.1 for vuejs simple project